-The local spelling bee you described in Chapter 2 should not end with Charlie Sheen bludgeoning a bathroom attendant, even if the attendant in question did give him herpes.
+The local spelling bee you described in Chapter 2 should not end with Charlie Sheen bludgeoning a bathroom attendant.

 Tread lightly when mentioning “circus clowns”, or for that matter, any type of “clown”, as sometimes they can be scary to children.
 Having 15 of them crammed into a bathroom stall at a McDonalds in San Francisco, is not a good plot point (see Chapter 3).

 While it is admirable that you chose to explore same-sex parenting in Chapter 4, I suggest you remove the mom-on-mom, light saber/lingerie scene from the middle of the chapter.